Farukest/Zolymarket/README.md

 ## 🌟 Key Features

 ### 🔒 Privacy-First Architecture
-- **Encrypted Bet Amounts**: Your bet sizes remain completely private using FHEVM's homomorphic encryption
+- **Encrypted Bet Amounts**: Individual bet amounts are encrypted using FHEVM (`euint64`) - no one can see how much you bet
-- **Hidden Positions**: Other users cannot see your market positions or betting patterns
+- **Encrypted Option Selection**: Your chosen options are encrypted on-chain using FHEVM (`euint8`) - other users cannot see your positions
+- **Encrypted User Balances**: Total platform balance encrypted using FHEVM homomorphic encryption
+- **Encrypted Pool Totals**: Total amounts staked on each option encrypted during betting period
+- **Oracle-Based Decryption**: After bet ends, admin requests decryption and Zama oracle reveals encrypted totals for payout calculation
-- **Transparent Outcomes**: Market results remain publicly verifiable on-chain
+- **Transparent Outcomes**: Final results and statistics become publicly visible after decryption

 ### 🎯 Multiple Market Types
 - **Binary Markets**: Simple Yes/No predictions (e.g., "Will Bitcoin reach $100K?")